 </aside>

-My doctoral dissertation on change management and innovation brought me clarity for solving the problem of change management and multistage life.
-This research enriched my knowledge as a practitioner and led me to the startup endeavor of building a resume management tool for the future of working life.
+My doctoral dissertation on change management and innovation clarified how to solve the problem of change management in a multistage life.
+This research enriched my knowledge as a practitioner and led me to the startup endeavor of building a resume management tool for the future of work life.